Skip to content

 For digital nomads, Ruzafa is hard to beat.
 Multiple co-working spaces sit within walking distance, the fiber internet is fast, and the social scene makes networking effortless.
 The area also hosts Valencia's best independent restaurants, from fusion tapas to vegan bistros.

 The downside?
 Ruzafa's popularity has pushed rents above the city average, and noise can be an issue on weekend nights if your apartment faces a busy street.
+It is also one of the liveliest, loudest barrios during Las Fallas, so if you are visiting for the festival, weigh it up in our guide to where to stay for Las Fallas.
 But for those who want to be at the centre of Valencia's social energy, there is no better address.
+Cafe Berlin on Calle Cadiz, running since 2012 with live sets and DJ nights alongside its cocktails, is a fair sample of what a Ruzafa evening actually feels like.

 • Best cafe and restaurant scene in Valencia